Code-Institute-Submissions/MS1-belles-of-three-spires/README.md

 7. [GitHub:](https://github.com/)
     * GitHub is used to store the project's code after being pushed from Git.
 8. [Balsamiq:](https://balsamiq.com/)
-    * Balsamiq was used to design the site and create [wireframes](assets/documentation/beles-wireframes.pdf).
+    * Balsamiq was used to design the site and create [wireframes](documentation/belles-wireframes.pdf).
 9. [w3schools:](https://www.w3schools.com/)
     * A w3schools tutorial was used as the basis for the accordion on the What is Barbershop page.
 10. [Paulund](https://paulund.co.uk/css-animation-link-underline)
-    *Sample CSS from paulund.com was used as the basis of the underline on hover on the links in the header.
+    * Sample CSS from paulund.com was used as the basis of the underline on hover on the links in the header.
+11. Languages used
+    * HTML
+    * CSS

 ---

-# Testing
+## Testing

 The HTML and CSS were tested using W3C Markup Validator and W3C CSS Validator to ensure that there were no syntax errors on any of the pages of the project.